 Coastal structures are structures that are constructed near the coastal areas for different purposes.
 Different types of coastal structures are constructed under different circumstances but the criteria to be used for the selection and design of specific types of coastal structures must be authentic and comply with the standards.
 There are various sets of criteria that need to be considered in the selection and design of coastal structures.

-- Structural stability criteria
+- Structural Stability Criteria

-- Functional performance criteria
+- Functional Performance Criteria

-These two areas are of primary concern for selection and evaluation of coastal structures.
-Structural stability criteria are usually associated with extreme environmental conditions, which may cause severe damage to, or failure of a coastal structure.
-These stability criteria are, therefore, related to episodic events in the environmental (severe storms, hurricanes, earthquakes) and are often evaluated on the basis of risk of encounter probabilities.
+These two areas are of primary concern for the selection and evaluation of coastal structures.
+Structural stability criteria are usually associated with extreme environmental conditions, which may cause severe damage to or failure of a coastal structure.
+These stability criteria are, therefore, related to episodic events in the environment (severe storms, hurricanes, earthquakes) and are often evaluated on the basis of risk of encounter probabilities.
 A simple method for evaluating the likelihood of encountering an extreme environmental event is to calculate the encounter probability (Ep) as:

 where TR = the return period

 L = the design life of the structure (see Borgman, 1963)

 The greatest limitation to structural stability criteria selection is the need for a long-term database on critical environmental variables sufficient enough to determine reasonable return periods for extreme events.